 D2a.
 Target Safety Platform

 Conor Boughey reminded the members of MBASIA that they have access to Target Safety, an online platform system provided by CSAC-EIA.
-Mr. Boughey advised the members to contact him directly if they would like access to the online system.
+Conor advised the members to contact him directly if they would like access to the online system.
 The members were also advised that an informational webinar can be facilitated by the Program Administrator regarding how to get set-up with Target Safety.

 No action necessary.